w3c/wot-discovery/explainer/Explainer.md

 ## Implementations
-Implementations are described in more detail in the WoT Discovery Implementation Report, but in summary the following four implementations of the WoT Discovery TDD service has been performed:
+Implementations are described in more detail in the WoT Discovery Implementation Report, but in summary the following implementations of the WoT Discovery TDD service has been performed:
 - LogiLabs TDD - An implementation supporting SPARQL queries, sponsored by Siemens.
 - WoT Hive TDD - An implementation supporting SPARQL queries, sponsored by Universidad Politécnica de Madrid.